go-gorp/gorp/README.md

 ### SQL Logging ###

-Optionally you can pass in a log.Logger to trace all SQL statements.
+Optionally you can pass in a logger to trace all SQL statements.
 I recommend enabling this initially while you're getting the feel for what gorp is doing on your behalf.

+Gorp defines a `GorpLogger` interface that Go's built in `log.Logger` satisfies.
+However, you can write your own `GorpLogger` implementation, or use a package such as `glog` if you want more control over how statements are logged.

 ```go
 // Will log all SQL statements + args as they are run